Cadasta/cadasta-docs/en/08-XLSForms.md

-# Custom Data Collection
+# Questionnaires & Custom Data Collection

+## Overview

+Every data collection project is different, meaning they each need different fields for data collection.

-The Cadasta platform allows partners to define their own data collection schema, as we know that data needs vary with the context.
-Our platform structures the data around three core entities: the _Party _\(a person, family, community or organization\), the _Place_ and the _Relationship_ \(rights, restrictions and responsibilities\) connecting the Party to the Place.
+The Cadasta platform allows you to define your own data collection schema, as we know that data needs vary with the context.

+Our platform structures the data around three core entities:
+* the **Party** \(a person, family, community or organization\),
+* the **Place** and
+* the **Relationship** \(rights, restrictions and responsibilities connecting the Party to the Place\).

 In order to define the data collection parameter of your organization, we utilize the [XLSForm](http://xlsform.org/) format as an easy way to set how the data is collected, managed and queried.
 XLSForm is a form standard based on authoring forms using a spreadsheet.
 The forms are easy to use, while also allowing more complex forms and dependencies for those more familiar with XLSForms.